 ii.
 “The words remind us of God descending from heaven to observe the folly of those building the tower of Babel (Genesis 11:5) or looking down upon the wickedness of the race prior to his judgment by the flood.”
 (Kidner)

 iii.
-One of the differences between this Psalm and Psalm 14 is that word Elohim replaces Yahweh repeatedly; it is difficult to discern the exact reason why.
+One of the differences between this psalm and Psalm 14 is that the word Elohim replaces Yahweh repeatedly; it is difficult to discern the exact reason why.

 b.
 To see if there are any who understand, who seek God: When God does look down from heaven, one thing He looks for is if there is any understanding or seeking among humanity.

 i.
 God looks for this not primarily as an intellectual judgment; He doesn’t wonder if there are any smart enough to figure Him out.
-He looks for this more as a moral and spiritual judgment; if there are men who understand His heart and plan, and who seek Him for righteousness sake.
+He looks for this more as a moral and spiritual judgment; He looks for men who understand His heart and plan, and who seek Him for righteousness sake.

 c.
 Every one of them has turned aside, they have together become corrupt: When God looks, this is what He finds.
 He finds that man has turned away from God, and has therefore become corrupt.

 i.
-Poole on turned aside: “Or, are grown sour, as this word signifies, Hosea 4:18.
-And so this is a metaphor from corrupted drinks, as the next [become corrupt] is taken from rotten meat.”
+Poole on turned aside: “Or, are grown sour, as this word signifies.… And so this is a metaphor from corrupted drinks, as the next [become corrupt] is taken from rotten meat.”

 ii.
 “The Hebrews have the same word for sin and a dead carcase; and again the same word for sin and stench.”
 (Trapp)